ioBroker/dm-utils/README.md

 ### `showConfirmation(text: ioBroker.StringOrTranslated)`

-Let's the user confirm an action by showing a message with an "OK" and "Cancel" button.
+Lets the user confirm an action by showing a message with an "OK" and "Cancel" button.

 The method has the following parameter:
 - `text` (string or translation): the text to show to the user